CLE Sponsors/Provider Information

 J. "Records" means course outlines, written materials, verification of attendance, and other evidence of a CLE program identifying the course, sponsor, and date and place of presentation and/or publication.

 L. "Self-study" means any course of legal study meeting the standards of Regulation 104 undertaken by an Active member for the member's own benefit, and may include listening to audio reproductions or viewing video reproductions of course materials, but does not include reading.
 "Self-study" includes a computer-based or on-line CLE program where the member does not have the opportunity to respond to prompts initiated by the faculty or placed within the course material.
 "Self-study" also includes service on a legislative committee by a state or federal elected legislative member.
 Such service qualifies a member as a "lawyer/legislator" for the purposes of the Rule and these regulations.
 "Self-study" also includes service as an arbitrator under Rule 73, Arizona Rules of Civil Procedure.
 Such service qualifies for two hours of CLE activity in lieu of financial compensation otherwise available under A.R.S. § 12-133(g) or local rule for service as an arbitrator.
+"Self-study" also includes pro bono service to the poor or near poor through an approved legal services organization as defined in Rule 38(e), Ariz.
+R. Sup.
+Ct.

 REGULATION 104.
 STANDARDS AND CALCULATION OF HOURS